quiescentFET/embedded-rust-stm32g4-launchpad/README.md

    ```sh
    export PATH="$PATH:$HOME/.cargo/bin"
    ```
-- Configure your IDE/editor to use ONLY the target architecture for `rust-analyzer`, otherwise it will show errors irrelevant to the microcontroller.
+- Configure your IDE/editor's project settings to use ONLY the target architecture for `rust-analyzer`, otherwise it will show errors irrelevant to the microcontroller.
 Settings for the Zed editor are provided in this repo.